 For people with mental illness who are able to work, having the safety net of UBI could be important if illness necessitated a period of time off since many workers don’t have much (if any) paid sick time.
 I used to work at a well-paying unionized job with pretty good sick-time benefits, but when I was hospitalized, I ran out of sick time and had to take unpaid leave.

-UBI could also alleviate some of the worry about what might happen if the illness progresses to the point that working just isn’t possible.
+UBI could also alleviate some of the worries about what might happen if the illness progresses to the point that working just isn’t possible.
 Applying for disability benefits can be a stressful process, particularly if an appeal is needed.
-I haven’t gotten a decision yet on my own application, but the stress of the application process definitely has certainly had a negative impact on my mental health.
+My own application process definitely has certainly had a negative impact on my mental health.

 Work on a limited basis